strongloop/strong-globalize/README.md

 strong-globalize is built on top of two foundation layers: Unicode CLDR and jquery/globalize.
 The Unicode CLDR provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.  jquery/globalize is a JavaScript library for internationalization and localization that leverages the Unicode CLDR JSON data.
 The library works both for the browser and as a Node.js module.

-strong-globalize is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js module built on top of jquery/globalize.  strong-globalize provides these features:
+strong-globalize is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js package built on top of jquery/globalize.  strong-globalize provides these features:
-- shorthands and wrappers for the format functions supported by jquery/globalize,
+- shorthands and wrappers for the format functions supported by Node.js console, jquery/globalize, and util.format,
-- automatic extraction of the strings from the code and auto-creation of resource JSON,
+- automatic extraction of the strings from JS code and HTML templates and auto-creation of resource JSON,
 - machine translation of the resource JSON using IBM Globalization Pipeline on Bluemix,
-- in runtime, loads not only the CLDR data sets but the localized string resources of your module as well as all the dependent modules.
+- in Node.js runtime, loads not only the CLDR data sets but the localized string resources of your module as well as all the dependent modules.

 As shown in the Demo section of this README(bottom of the page), the globalized code using strong-globalzie is simpler and easier to read than the original code written without strong-globalize; and more importantly, you get all the features at no extra effort.

 ## `npm install -g strong-globalize`